aura-nw/docs/docs/validator/index.md

 # 5. Can I receive foundation delegation ?
 We have compiled a comprehensive plan on our [Foundation Delegation Program](https://github.com/aura-nw/mainnet-artifacts/tree/main/Foundation-delegation-program).
 Please read it very carefully!

 In short, we will have to keep the foundation delegated slot small in the beginning (maximum 25 slots) and will reevaluate every validator after the first 3 months.
+There are a lot of good validators with similar technical capability of running nodes, relayers, monitoring, writing automation toolings, etc. Thus, through delegation incentivization, we want to encourage **only** validators who dedicate their time for Aura Network by contributing **extra** value to the project !

 All information about selection criteria and decision will be transparent.
 However, the final decision belongs to the Aura Network Foundation.

 # 6. I am in, what now ?